-Art is an accomplished composer/musician and a member of the Broadcast Music Inc. (BMI) and the American Society of Composers, Authors and Publishers (ASCAP) since the age of 14.
+Art is an accomplished composer/musician and first, a member of the Broadcast Music Inc. (BMI) and later, the American Society of Composers, Authors and Publishers (ASCAP).
 For years, Art performed, recorded, and/or toured with some of the finest musicians in the world.
 Recorded music for Kama Sutra, Elektra, ABC/Dunhill, TK Records, and chosen as the first band ever to be signed to Rolling Stones Records.
 Enjoyed sponsorship by top musical instrument manufacturers like, Ludwig, Zildjan, and Simmons.

 Appeared in a dozen trade publications, including the pinup centerfold for After Dark, a San Francisco magazine after returning from a three-month tour of Europe as the opening act for the Rolling Stones.
 Art still writes and plays music in his home studio and with close friends in South Florida.

 Art has also been around the publishing environment since childhood.
 His father was a syndicated journalist and his uncle a cartoonist for Mad Magazine.

 At the age of 15, Art began to draw cartoons in local periodicals.
 As his artwork matured, he began to attract the attention of publicists and agencies, ultimately rendering illustrations for school books and many other publications.

 Growing up in New York City, Art worked closely for many years with his uncle and mentor, the late Antonio Prohias, on every aspect of drawing; from the sting of political cartoons to the cleverness of Spy vs Spy.
 His life-time exposure to the art of Mad Magazine's illustrators and the masterful guidance of Prohias gave Art a priceless and unique insight to the publishing world.